momoikich/Calculator-App/README.md

-# Tkinter Calculator Application
+# Scientific Calculator

-## Description

-The Tkinter Calculator Application is a basic calculator implemented using Python and the Tkinter library for creating a graphical user interface (GUI).
-This calculator allows users to perform basic arithmetic operations, including addition, subtraction, multiplication, and division.
+This is a simple scientific calculator implemented in Python using the Tkinter GUI library.
+The calculator supports basic arithmetic operations, trigonometric functions, mathematical constants (π and e), logarithmic functions, square root, and exponentiation.

-## Features

-- User-friendly interface with buttons for digits, arithmetic operators, and additional functions.
-- Real-time calculation and display of results.
-- Error handling for invalid mathematical expressions.

 ## Requirements

 - Python 3.10
 - tkinter 0.1.0
+- sympy 1.3.0

 ## Usage